IPS-LMU/octra/README.md

 * Linear-Editor: This editor shows two signaldisplays: One for the whole view of the signal and one as loupe.
 You can set boundaries and define segments.
 * 2D-Editor: This editor breaks the whole view of the signal to pieces and shows the pieces as lines one after one.
 Here you can set boundaries und define segments too.

+## Manual
+You can find the manual for users here: [OCTRA Manual](https://www.phonetik.uni-muenchen.de/apps/octra/manual/1.3.0/)

 ## Features
 * Three different editors
 * Noise markers (placeholders) in the form of icons in text. **New**: Icons can be UTF-8 symbols, too.